howuski/katacoda-scenarios/docker101-python/step2.md

 `docker image list`{{execute T1}}

->Take note that our docker101_image is not there - We haven't built it yet!
+>Notice that our docker101_image is not there - We haven't built it yet!

 Now it's time to build our docker image:

 `docker build --tag docker101_python_api .`{{execute T1}}

 >On the right you'll see the docker engine packaging all the necessary software together and creating the docker image.
+All this is done by the container runtime engine.
+In our case it's docker.
+Like cars there are many container runtime engines.
+All from different companies but they do the same basic thing.

+>Container runtime engine - is resonsible for all parts of building and running a container that isn't actually running the program itself.

 >Now that docker is completed.
 Let's take another look at the docker image store and see what we have.